maximus-lee-678/reenCoder/README.rst

 🏭 Usage
 ---------
-- Get the condensed header/source files from the `Releases <https://github.com/maximus-lee-678/reenCoder/releases>`_ tab.
+- Get the condensed header file from the `Releases <https://github.com/maximus-lee-678/reenCoder/releases>`_ tab.
-- Add these files to your C project.
+- Add the file to your C project.

 1. Functionality is exposed through the ReencoderUnicodeStruct struct.
 2. To initialise a struct, use the following: